How great is feeling enthusiastic about something? When you are ready to tackle it head on and so pumped you can’t wait to get started?

 - It’s easier to maintain motivation when you are passionate about your goal.
 Genuine interest and gaining enjoyment out of it are ideal motivation harnessing tools.

-- It’s all well and good that motivation develops from something you want to do but what if you have to do something that you don’t want to do?
+- It’s great that motivation develops from something you want to do but what if you have to do something that you don’t want to do?
 This is where you’ll have to dig deep.
 You will need to assess the purpose and whether that purpose resonates with you.
 If it doesn’t, then you need to explore what does.

 - Break your goal down into smaller more manageable pieces.
 This way you can gain small wins more quickly and therefore keep your motivation up.